 “I grew up pretty sheltered so wanted to see more of the world after I graduated college.
 After my first backpacking adventure I was hooked!
 Now I try to go on at least one big trip every year.” — Michael

-“To re-evaluate direction in life, make a career break, learn about the world and become better global citizens, bond as a family & “roadschool” the kids, and experience a stripped-down nomadic life to greater appreciate our regular non-traveling lives.” – Sara Lavender Smith
+“To reevaluate my direction in life, make a career break, learn about the world, become better global citizens, bond as a family & “roadschool” the kids, and experience a stripped-down nomadic life to greater appreciate our regular non-traveling lives.” — Sara Lavender Smith

 What is your greatest travel memory?”

 What’s the one item you can’t travel without?

 What’s the worst thing that has happened to you?

 What advice would you give to new travelers?